« Back

 How can I help my student get started?

-A great activity will to be read some sample essays and critique them.
+A great activity would be to read some sample essays and critique them.

 • Discuss what works and what does not work.